puppeteer/puppeteer/new-docs/puppeteer.protocol.tracing.startrequest.transfermode.md

 ## Protocol.Tracing.StartRequest.transferMode property

 Whether to report trace events as series of dataCollected events or to save trace to a stream (defaults to `ReportEvents`<!-- -->).
+(StartRequestTransferMode enum)

 <b>Signature:</b>